RELATIONSHIP OCD (ROCD)

 Before you consider breaking up an otherwise compatible relationship, consider whether you might have Relationship OCD (ROCD).
 ROCD sufferers doubt that they or their partner doesn't really love or feel attracted to the other.
 These doubts lead to fear that they or their mate will cheat, abandon, entrap, leave, desert.
 ROCD sufferers might compulsively check their mate's whereabouts, social interactions, tone of voice, telephone calls, set up tests to see if their mate loves them, etc.

 Click to read about Dr. Brodsky about ROCD.

 Others doubt their own love for the other person, and fear that they themselves will be unfaithful and cheat.
 This makes them feel guilty and they compulsively test their attraction to their partner, or compulsively break up and make up many times, sometimes even in the same week.
 Many initially feel excited by a good first date, but quickly fear they'll be trapped or abandoned and can't tolerate a second date.
 They'll find every excuse of why it can't work out.

 Click for Dr. Brodsky interviewed on ROCD.

 Are your hot and cold feelings a genuine couples issue, jealousy, or commitment phobia, or is it really ROCD?

 If you want to get to the bottom of it, feel free to email a question to Dr. Brodsky for a free consultation within 24 hours.
 If you feel you're ready to get started, you can make an appointment online now or call 212-726-2390.
-Sessions are available online or in-person nationwide.
+Virtual teletherapy or in-person sessions are available nationwide.